camunda/camunda-docs-manual/content/webapps/admin/system-management.md

 {{< img src="../img/admin-system-management.png" title="System Management" >}}

 The System Settings menu gives you general information about the process engine.
-It enables users with system permissions to access certain system information, including telemetry, metrics, and license key.
+It enables users with system permissions to access certain system information, including diagnostics, metrics, and license key.
 Provided that you are using the Enterprise Edition of Camunda 7, you can also insert your *License Key*.

 {{< note title="Accessing the System Settings menu" class="info" >}}
 The System Settings menu is only usable by users which are granted with *All* permission for authorizations.